marcinzygan/BlogProject-with-REDUX/README.md

 # This is Blog project using REDUX as state managment .

-This application was created as part of online course for REDUX
+This application was created as part of online course for REDUX Toolkit

-This application is using jsonplaceholder API to display some fake posts .
+- This application is using jsonplaceholder API to display some fake posts .

 # Featuers added :